-The final step was the development of Comax’s new Website.
-Its look follows the new visual identity by including previously designed pieces for the Stationery System.
-With a highly visual and more appealing user interface, mobile responsiveness, and access to trends data, consumer insights, and multiple flavor samples, the new website helps Comax better serve all of their customer’s flavor needs
+The final phase of the engagement was the development of Comax’s new Website.
+Its look and feel follows that of the new visual identity.
+With a highly visual and more appealing user interface that’s mobile responsive, access to trends data, consumer insights, and multiple flavor samples, the new website helps Comax better serve their customer’s flavor needs

-The final rebrand of Comax stationery system and the subsequent Sales & Marketing Collateral have been extremely well-received both internally and externally by clients and prospects.
-They are as excited as we are that their new visual identity differentiates them immensely from competitors and sets the bar for an all new and improved Comax Flavors in the years to come.
+The final rebrand has been extremely well-received both internally and externally by clients and prospects.
+The consensus is that their new identity differentiates them immensely from competitors and sets the bar high for an all-new and improved Comax Flavors for years to come.

-As a token of their appreciation for our efforts in the rebrand, Comax sent over a gift box full of delicious snacks as well as a lovely card.
+As a token of their appreciation for our efforts, we received a gift box full of delicious snacks as well as a lovely card.

 “Going through a rebranding process can be daunting, but our experience has been nothing but positive and fun!
 Working with The Costello Creative Group has really elevated our brand.
 Our new look is bold, eye-catching, and yes, somewhat edgy.
 We are nothing short of pleased, and it has created a real positive energy for Comax.”